 - Raisins are ideally kept in a cool and dry place.
-They stay fresh for more than two months if kept in an airtight container and will last even more if stored in refrigerator.
+They stay fresh for more than two months if kept in an airtight container and will last even more if stored in a refrigerator.

-- To prevent crystallization, transfer the raisins from the container to an airtight storage bag and press out the air as much as possible.
+- To prevent the crystallization, transfer the raisins from the container to an airtight storage bag and press out the air as much as possible.
 Seal the bag properly and place it in the refrigerator or the kitchen cabinet.
 This will prevent the raisins from crystallizing or turning stale.
 You can even soak them in warm water to dissolve their crystals.

 - Fresh and properly stored raisins do not require any special attention before eating or using them in a recipe.